hustvl/ControlAR/README.md

 ## News
+`[2024-12-12]:` We introduce control strength factor, employ a larger control encoder(dinov2-base), and optimize text alignment capabilities along with generation diversity.
+New model weight: depth_base.safetensors and edge_base.safetensors.
+The edge_base.safetensors can handle three types of edges, including Canny, HED, and Lineart.\
 `[2024-10-31]:` The code and models have been released!\
 `[2024-10-04]:` We have released the [technical report of ControlAR](https://arxiv.org/abs/2410.02705).
 Code, models, and demos are coming soon!